However, there is one thing you must understand — being compliant does not mean you’re secure.

 7. Accountability

-- Clearly defining personal data, such as ID numbers, health records, employment information such as CVs and human resource records, video and audio recordings, customer information, biometrics, cookie IDs and IP addresses
+- Clearly defining personal data, such as ID numbers, health records, employment information such as CVs and human resource records, video and audio recordings, customer information, biometrics, cookie IDs and IP addresses.

 - Personal data collected must be relevant, collected for specific and legitimate purposes, and retained only as long as needed.